-This presentation contains forward-looking statements ("FLS") which are protected as FLS under the PSLRA, and which are based on management's current expectations and beliefs, as well as a number of assumptions concerning future events.
-The assumptions and estimates underlying FLS are inherently uncertainties and resubject to a wide variety of significant business and economic uncertainties and competitive risks that could cause actual results to differ materially from those contained in the prospective information.
-Accordingly, there can be no assurance CVF Rengy, Inc. (together with its subsidiaries, "CVI", "CVR Energy", "we", "us" or the Company") will achieve the future results we expect or that actual results will not differ materially from expectations.
+This presentation contains forward-looking statements ("FLS") which are protected as FLS under the PSLRA, and which are based on management's current expectations and beliefs, as well as a number of assumptions concerning future everts.
+The assumptions and estimates underlying FLS are inherently uncertain and are subject to a wide variety of significant business and economic uncertainties and competitive risks that could cause actual results to differ materially from those contained in the prospective information.
+Accordingly, there can be no assurance CVR Energy, Inc. (together with its subsidiaries, "CVI", "CVR Energy", "we", "us" or the Company") will achieve the future results we expect or that actual results will not differ materially from expectations.
 Statements concerning current estimates, expectations and projections about future results, performance, prospects, opportunities, plans, actions and events and other statements, concerns, or matters that are not historical facts are FLS and include, but are not limited to, statements regarding future:

-continued safe and reliable operations; financial performance; profitable growth; compliance with regulations; increasing focus on renewable production; crude oil capacities; strategic value of our locations; access to crude oil and condensate fields and price-advantaged sources; liquid volume yields; percentage of ownership in CVR Partners common units; fertilizer segment feedstock diversity, costs, and utilization rates; agreements for UAN production; strategic priorities including our ability to operate safely, improve EH&S performance, preserve cash, reduce operating and Sc&A expenses, maintain our balance sheet and liquidity, take advantage of market recovery and potential near term opportunities, deliver high value neat crude oils to our refineries, increase crude oil gathering rates, reduce purchases of Cushing WTI, grow our renewable biofuels business, reduce the carbon footprint of our operations, minimize our RIN exposure through production of renewable biofuels, construct RDU and pre-treatment units, minimize lost profit opportunities, and improve capture rates; transportation and product yield advantages; timing and cost of our turnarounds; ability to create long term value, optimize assests, invest in high return projects, improve feeds tock supply and product placement, provide above average cash returns, reduce cost of capital, optimize capital structure, maximize assest utilization and reduce down time exposure, diversify market driver exposure and core assests, offer synergies, maintain an attractive investment profile, repurchase shares/common units, divest non-core or non-revenue generating assets, and maintain debt levels and capital structure profile in line with peers; sustaining and regulatory capex levels; availability of merger and acquisition opportunities; crude oil capacity and throughput; levels of organic growth and renewable-focused investments; manufacture of "blue" hydrogen and ammonia; carbon footprint reductions; complexity and quality of our facilities; optionality of our rer
+continued safe and reliable operations; financial performance; profitable growth; compliance with regulations; increasing focus on renewable production; crude oil capacities; strategic value of our locations; access to crude oil and condensate fields and price-advantaged sources; liquid volume yields; percentage of ownership in CVR Partners common units and its general partner; fertilizer segment feedstock diversity, costs, and utilization rates; agreements for UAN production; strategic priorities including our ability to operate safely, improve EH&S performance, preserve cash, reduce operating and Sc&A evenses, maintain our balance sheet and liquidity, take advantage of market recovery and potential interest error poportunities, deliver high value neat crude oils to our refineries, increase crude oil gathering rates, reduce purchases of Cushing WTI, grow our renewable biofuels businesses, reduce the carbon footprint of our operations, minimize our RIN exposure through production of renewable biofuels, achieve cost of capital, optimize capital structure product yield advantages; timing and cost of our turnarounds; ability to create long term value, optimize assets, invest in high return projects, improve feedstock supply and product placement, provide above average cash returns, reduce cost of capital, optimize capital structure, maximize asset utilization and reduce down time exposure, diversely market driver exposure and core assets, offer synergies, maintain an attractive investments profile, repurchase shares/common units, divest non-core or non-revenue generating assets, maintain debt levels and capital structure profile in line with peers and provide a high dividend yield in relation to refining peers; sustaining and regulatory capex levels; availability of merger and acquisition opportunities; crude oil capacity and throughput; strategic location of our facilities; access to production; seases and addirection of pipelines we utilize; levels of organic growth and renewable-focused in exestments.